 Graduate Assistant and Graduate Hourly Appointees fill a unique position in a university because appointees are both students and employees of Mines.
 Graduate Assistants are students who have been hired to provide academic and research support.
 Hourly Appointees provide general program support.
-As a Graduate Assistant or Hourly Appointee, you will find that successful completion of your employment activities requires significant commitment on top of the commitment you are already making to fulfill degree requirements.
-As such, Mines places limits on the amount and type of university employment you may accept.
+As Graduate Assistants or Hourly Appointees, students find that successful completion of employment activities requires significant commitment on top of the commitment to fulfill degree requirements.
+As such, Mines places limits on the amount and type of university employment that graduate students may accept.

-Graduate Assistant – Teaching Assistantships are awarded to students who assist in the education of other students, either undergraduate or graduate, by teaching, tutoring, instructing or lecturing in laboratories or recitations under the direction of a faculty member.
-It is a school policy that Teaching Assistants are not assigned full responsibility for teaching courses, rather they assist faculty members in course instruction.
+Graduate Assistant – Teaching Assistantships (TAs) are awarded to students who assist in the education of other students, either undergraduate or graduate, by teaching, tutoring, instructing or lecturing in laboratories or recitations under the direction of a faculty member.
+It is a university policy that Teaching Assistants are not assigned full responsibility for teaching courses; instead they assist faculty members in course instruction.
 Teaching Assistantships are supported by Mines as part of its instructional budget.
-Departments and Divisions select Teaching Assistants on the basis of past teaching experience and academic promise within their respective field.
-New Teaching Assistants may be required by the Department or Division to which they report, to attend teaching effectiveness workshops that may be offered by the Department, Division or Institution.
+Departments and Programs select Teaching Assistants on the basis of past teaching experience and academic promise within their respective field.
+New Teaching Assistants may be required by the Department or Program to which they report to attend teaching effectiveness workshops that may be offered by the Department, Program or Institution.

-Because Teaching Assistants are employed by Mines through academic Departments or Divisions, they are ultimately responsible to the Department or Division Head of the instructional unit responsible for delivering specific courses.
-As such, Teaching Assistants are subject to not only Institutional requirements, but also additional policies in effect in specific Departments or Divisions.
-While Mines establishes minimum stipend rates and maximum workload expectations, teaching assignments, workloads, and compensation may vary according to policies specific to each academic unit.
+Because Teaching Assistants are employed by Mines through academic Departments or Programs, they are ultimately responsible to the Department Head or Program Director of the instructional unit responsible for delivering specific courses.
+As such, Teaching Assistants are subject to not only Institutional requirements, but also additional policies in effect in specific Departments or Programs.
+Mines establishes minimum stipends and maximum workload expectations, but teaching assignments, workloads, and compensation may vary according to policies specific to each academic unit.

-Graduate Assistant – Research Assistantships are supervised by individual faculty members to perform research that is associated with a student’s area of study.
-The work is technical in nature, requires significant education and experience, is directly related toward meeting the research requirements of a student’s thesis-based degree program, but may also include additional assignments that are peripheral toward meeting degree requirements (e.g., facility management, report preparation, laboratory assistance, etc.).
-In comparing the workload associated of a Research appointment with the maximum loads allowed by the Institution, only those components of the assignment NOT directly related to a student’s degree requirements are considered.
-Components associated with meeting degree requirements are considered academic in nature and their workload expectation is associated with the number of research credit hours in which the student registers.
+Graduate Assistant – Research Assistantships (RAs) are supervised by individual faculty members to perform research that is associated with a student’s area of study.
+The work is technical in nature, requires significant education and experience, and is directly related toward meeting the research requirements of a student’s thesis-based degree program.
+It may also include additional assignments that are peripheral to meeting degree requirements (e.g., facility management, report preparation, laboratory assistance, etc.).

 Research Assistantships are often supported or fully subsidized by grants or funds received as sponsored research contracts.
-As grants are usually awarded with the understanding that specific milestones will be met, Research Assistantships often require students to work closely with individual faculty members responsible to the funding agency to ensure grant milestones are met.
+As grants are usually awarded with the understanding that specific milestones will be met, Research Assistantships often require students to work closely with individual faculty members responsible to the funding agency to ensure those milestones are met.
 Research Assistants are employed by the Institution through individual faculty members.
 Faculty within specific departments or research units may define policies related to the employment of Research Assistants that extend the policies defined by the Institution.
-So, while the Institution establishes minimum stipend rates and maximum workload expectations, teaching assignments, workloads, and compensation may vary according to policies specific to each academic or research unit.
+Mines establishes minimum stipend rates and maximum workload expectations, but research assignments, workloads, and compensation may vary according to policies specific to each academic or research unit.

-Graduate Hourly Appointments are made to students who work part-time on campus to provide assistance in areas that are unrelated to their academic program and that do not involve teaching or research duties of the nature expected of Graduate Research and Graduate Teaching Assistants.
-Graduate Hourly Appointees are supervised by Mines faculty or staff and may provide clerical, administrative and technical support for academic and administrative units and individual Mines faculty and research units.
+Graduate Hourly Appointments are made to students who work part-time on campus to provide assistance in areas that are unrelated to their academic program and that do not involve teaching or research duties of the nature expected of Graduate Research and Graduate Teaching Assistants (RAs/TAs).
+Graduate Hourly Appointees are supervised by Mines faculty or staff and may provide clerical, administrative or technical support for academic and administrative units and individual Mines faculty and research units.

 Roles and Responsibilities

-The Graduate School: The Graduate School provides the following services related to the employment of Graduate Assistants and Graduate Hourly Appointees.
+The Graduate Office: The Office of Graduate Studies provides the following services related to the employment of Graduate Assistants and Graduate Hourly Appointees.
 This includes

 - Acts as an advocate for graduate students at the institutional, state and national levels.